juliecherner/Diary-App-Client/README.md

   - done
 - get warnings based on the current state of progress (4 types)
 - get Pie (Doughnut) Chart Diagram that visualize the structure of 4 groups of todos
-- option to clean all current todos as well as all diary content
+- option to clean all todos as well as all todo that are not in progress

 ## Todos groups and analytics